J.P. Crawford Player Props: Mariners vs. Guardians

-The Seattle Mariners and J.P.
-Crawford, who went 0-for-3 last time in action, take on Aaron Civale and the Cleveland Guardians at T-Mobile Park, Saturday at 9:40 PM ET.
+After going 0-for-2 in his most recent game, J.P.
+Crawford and the Seattle Mariners take on the Cleveland Guardians (who will hand the ball to Cal Quantrill) at 4:10 PM ET on Sunday.

-In his most recent game he had a hitless showing (0-for-3) against the Guardians.
+In his most recent game he had a hitless showing (0-for-2) against the Guardians.

 J.P.
 Crawford Game Info & Props vs. the Guardians